Where To Go In Wynwood If You’re Sick Of Wynwood

-Kush is the best spot to enjoy Wynwood while hiding from Wynwood.
+Kush is a classic and still a solid option to enjoy Wynwood while hiding from Wynwood.
 This is thanks mostly to its location, which is right on the southern edge of Wynwood—far enough from most bars and clubs that you won’t have to worry about some drunk dude trying to steal a fry off your plate.
 But also, Kush is always a good time.
-It’s one of the best restaurants in Miami, and serves phenomenal burgers you'll want to write a song about.
+There's beer, great burgers, and a bathroom that never fails to scare us (you'll see).

 At Beaker & Grey, dinner will be fun, taste good, and come with a zero percent chance of bad dance music playing so loud that your fork vibrates off the table and onto the floor.
 This spacious restaurant is on North Miami Ave, which is right on the sideline of Wynwood and away from the densest, drunkest crowds.
 Cocktails here are great, and the food is reliably good and meant to be shared.
 Order the cheeseburger croquettes, chicken wings, and anything else two-thirds of the table can agree on.

 There is quite possibly no restaurant in Wynwood more isolated from Wynwood than Hiden.
 The tiny omakase counter is located behind a door inside The Taco Stand, which you can only open with a code that’s emailed to you on the day of your reservation.
-Dinner costs $170 per person - not including drinks - and the meal will consist of about 18 courses of astronomically good sushi.
+Dinner costs about $300 per person (not including drinks) and the meal will consist of about 18 courses of astronomically good sushi.
 Also, they have the best bathroom in Wynwood, with one of those very high-tech toilets with a heated seat.
 Just thought you might like to know that.

-We enjoyed our dinner at Momosan, which consisted of tasty Japanese plates like sashimi, a kushiyaki platter, and some very good bowls of ramen, which is definitely the main event here.
+The food at Momosan is a little inconsistent, but the ramen is very good.
 But best of all—at least for the purposes of this guide—Momosan’s energy level hit that sweet spot that made us feel like we were out on the town, but not a town overrun by tequila zombies.
-More like a fun town with good food and a noise level that doesn’t make us want to shove napkins into our ears.
+More like a fun town with solid food and a noise level that doesn’t make us want to shove napkins into our ears.

 Palatino is a wonderful little Jamaican restaurant on the quieter side of NW 2nd Ave, a couple blocks north of where Wynwood congestion begins.
 It’s a fine place to sit down and eat jerk chicken, curry goat, roti, and drink an Irish moss.
 You will be able to have a conversation with ease here, and we can all but guarantee you won’t have to suffer through any song that David Guetta was creatively involved with.

 Gramps is a time capsule full of everything that made Wynwood exciting before developers tore it to shreds: lots of color, culture, and booze.
 Inside the bar you’ll find sneaky good cocktails, cold beer, and just the right amount of kitsch.
 Outside there’s a tropical kaleidoscope of palm trees and paint, where fantastic DJs, drag, and live music take turns sharing the stage.
-You can spend a lot of time at Gramps without getting bored, and when you get hungry, they also have the best pizza within a five-mile radius.
+You can spend a lot of time at Gramps without getting bored, and when you get hungry, they also have the best pizza in Wynwood.

 Wynwood Brewing is a modest taproom that’s been serving great beer in Wynwood since 2011, which is pretty old for the neighborhood.
 Thankfully, they’ve stuck around and are still a great place to have a beer, play a board game, and chat.
-Sometimes there’s a food truck parked outside - and they have outdoor seating now, too.
+Sometimes there’s a food truck parked outside.
 It’s very laid-back and a couple blocks away from the busiest parts of the neighborhood, so you can come here knowing there’ll be no DJ abusing the airhorn sound effect.